MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ## Compare two sets of data for a skill type

 It's helpful to be able to compare skill data from the current period to a previous period to determine trends in your space.
-Connected Spaces does this for you automatically when you select a date range.
+Connected Spaces does this for you automatically when you select a date range in a graph.
 For example, in the following graph, the blue line shows the user-selected date range; the gray dotted line shows the previous equivalent date range.

 ![Screenshot showing Current period range and Previous period range.](media/current-previous-period.JPG "Screenshot showing Current period range and Previous period range")